An Israeli strike in Beirut kills Hezbollah's spokesman, while a strike in Gaza kills at least 30

 The war between Israel and Hamas began after Palestinian militants stormed into Israel on Oct.
 7. last year, killing about 1,200 people — mostly civilians — and abducting around 250 others.
 Around 100 hostages remain in Gaza, about a third believed to be dead.

-Israel's Shin Bet internal security agency said it held a joint meeting with the heads of the army and intelligence to discuss mediation efforts to release the hostages.
-It was the first public word of any such effort since Qatar announced it was suspending its mediation efforts earlier this month.
+On Sunday, Israel's Shin Bet internal security agency said it held a joint meeting with the heads of the army and intelligence to discuss mediation efforts to release the hostages.
+It was the first public word of any such effort since Qatar announced it was suspending its mediation work earlier this month.

 The Health Ministry in Gaza says around 43,800 Palestinians have been killed in the war.
 The ministry does not distinguish between civilians and combatants but has said women and children make up more than half the fatalities.